 Recessionary Effects of COVID-19 COVID-19 not only brought about school closures.
 It also led to a severe recession with the GDP decline of 3.5% in 2020, according to the Congressional Budget Office.
-This negative income effect could adversely affect parental monetary investments in children.
+This negative effect on income could adversely affect parental monetary investments in children.
 The recessionary effect can be heterogeneous across different groups.
 Lee, Park, and Shin (2021) provide empirical evidence on unequal effects of COVID-19 on employment across various dimensions such as gender, race, and education.
-They find that although the initial employment impacts of COVID-19 in April 2020 were quite unequal (e.g., a greater fall in employment among the less educated), these differences along various dimensions disappeared by November 2020.
+They find that although the initial employment impacts of COVID-19 in April 2020 were quite unequal (e.g., a greater fall in employment among the less educated), these differences disappeared by November 2020.

-Given this empirical evidence and our focus on long-term implications, we now explore how a negative aggregate effect of COVID-19 on the GDP, along with school closures, could affect the long-term consequences obtained from our baseline experiment.
-Specifically, we assume that the year-long school closure shock is accompanied by a 3.5% year-long decline in the total factor productivity in t = 1, implying that $z_1$ becomes lower by 0.7%.
+Given this empirical evidence and our focus on long-term implications, we now explore how a negative effect of COVID-19 on the GDP, along with school closures, could affect the long-term consequences obtained from our baseline experiment.
+Specifically, we assume that the year-long school closure shock is accompanied by a 3.5% year-long decline in the total factor productivity in t = 1, implying that z_1 becomes lower by 0.7%.

-Figure 6 clearly shows that there is a strong recession in t=1 caused by the fall in total factor productivity unlike the baseline case.
+Figure 6 clearly shows that there is a strong recession in t = 1 caused by the fall in total factor productivity unlike the baseline case.
 However, medium- and long-run effects are relatively similar to the baseline case, implying that the baseline school closure effects on macroeconomic aggregates in the medium- and long-term are much heavily shaped by the factors present in our baseline experiment, compared to the short-run recessionary effects of COVID-19.
-On the other hand, Table 8 shows that the recessionary effects quantitatively amplify the affected children's lifetime income losses (e.g., average lifetime income decreases by 4.5% for C2 and C3, as compared to 3% in our baseline experiment), while they somewhat mitigate the adverse effects on intergenerational mobility and inequality.
+On the other hand, Table 8 shows that the recessionary effects do not quantitatively influence the affected children's lifetime income losses, intergenerational mobility and inequality, in line with Fuchs-Schündeln et al. (2022).

-Shocks to Productivity of Private Monetary Investment.
-Our baseline school closure experiments consider a temporary shock to $\varsigma^g$ .
+Shocks to Productivity of Private Monetary Investment Our baseline school closure experiments consider a temporary shock to ς^g since public investments g capture public school expenditures.
 However, COVID-19 might also affect the productivity of private monetary investments since some private education activities such as private tutoring might be limited during a pandemic.
-Therefore, we now investigate how a temporary shock to the productivity in private monetary investment $\varsigma^e$ , in addition to the shock to $\varsigma^g$ , will affect our benchmark results.
-Specifically, we assume that $\varsigma^e{t=1}$ is reduced by 50% of the fall in $\varsigma^g{t=1}$ since various private monetary investments could still be operative (e.g., online learning).
-The degree
+Therefore, we now investigate how a temporary shock to productivity in private monetary investment ς^e , in addition to the shock to ς^g , will affect our benchmark results.
+As an illustrative